Penn-HIP: Pet Hip Dysplasia Xray In Mt Pleasant SC

 X-ray image taken by a veterinarian of a human pelvis showing bones and joint structures in a grayscale view.

-What is Penn-HIP (x-ray of hip joints commonly used to know if they have hip dysplasia, are at risk, etc.)
+What is PennHIP (x-ray of hip joints commonly used to know if they have hip dysplasia, are at risk, etc.)

 Upon completion of PennHip radiographs by a certified veterinarian, the images are sent to the PennHIP Analysis Center for evaluation.
 Owners then receive a full report explaining the degree of hip laxity found in their dog, an analysis of how their dog’s hips compare to the average dog of their breed, and what they can expect to see moving forward regarding hip pain and disability.
-If hip dysplasia is detected, information regarding how to best protect their dog’s hips moving forward is also provided.
+If hip dysplasia is detected, information regarding how to best protect their dog’s hips moving forward also is provided.

 PennHip radiographs need to be performed under sedation or anesthesia to assess full hip laxity appropriately.
 Dogs of any age can be tested and radiographs can often be performed at the time of other scheduled sedated procedures (such as spay or neuter).
 PennHip radiographs may be recommended for dogs with lameness, abnormal mobility or gait, or pain noted on exam by your veterinarian.
 Dogs who are intended to be used for breeding should also be PennHip evaluated to ensure they are passing on good hips to their offspring.